fegounna/LLM-Fine-Tuning-for-Music-Generation/README.md

 # Llama2 Music Generation

-This repository focuses on fine-tuning Llama2, for music generation tasks.
+This repository focuses on fine-tuning Llama2 for music generation tasks.
 The process involves converting MIDI files to a text-based representation using `midi_textefinal.py` script.
 The text representation encodes musical notes as quadruplets, where each variable is separated by a colon (`:`).
 Within each quadruplet, the four variables represent:

 - `p`: Pitch
 - `v`: Velocity
 - `d`: Duration
 - `t`: Time

+After converting MIDI files to text, we proceed to fine-tune the Llama2 model for improved music generation performance.

 ## Usage